 Welcome to the website of Longstone Community Council

-We represent the 4000 or so residents of most of the parish of Slateford/Longstone, which includes, not just Longstone, but Redhall, Slateford, Kingsknowe and the area around Dovecot Park south of Lanark Road to the river (see plan on the ABOUT US page).
+We represent about 4000 residents who live in most of the parish of Slateford/Longstone, which includes, not just Longstone, but Redhall, Slateford, Kingsknowe and the area around Dovecot Park south of Lanark Road to the river (see plan on the ABOUT US page).

 This page will show the latest news and activities.
 For older news go to our NEWS page.

-LCC does not meeting in July, nor in August unless there is urgent business.
+LCC does not meet in January, April, July or August unless there is urgent business.

 Close your street for play events

 Do you want to arrange a street closure for a children’s play event in your street?
 Playing Out is a pilot scheme that runs from July to October 2016 that lets you close your street for free.

 For more information on Playing Out contact